csteinmetz1/wavebeat/README.md

 ### Script interface

-We provide a simple scipt interface to load an audio file and predict the beat and downbeat locations with a pre-trained model.
+We provide a simple script interface to load an audio file and predict the beat and downbeat locations with a pre-trained model.
 Run the model by providing a path to an audio file.

 ```